hnucamendi/codingCheatSheet/JavaScript/README.md

 }
 ```

 Hopefully, this gives some insight into how JavaScript works, we can see that there are pre-defined objects that we can call methods to execute tasks; This makes writing code a lot easier since we don't have to define all of this functionality ourselves.
-Now Ill summarize the important things we covered in this first block of code:
+Now I'll summarize the important things we covered in this first block of code:

 # JavaScript Best Practices